Rules & Scoring

 Independent Entries

 Dance Champs Elite ACCEPTS independent entries.
+Independent performers are subject to a one-time fee per registration.
 Dancers are allowed to compete without their full studio present.
 All Entries must be submitted Online through your Dance Comp Genie account.
 We do not accept Paper Registrations.
 All event communication and details will be emailed to the address which is associated with your Dance Comp Genie account.

 Entry fees can be located by logging in to your Dance Comp Genie account.
 This information will be shared with studio owners/faculty only and is not publicly posted anywhere.